tony-root/simple-memcache/README.md

 # Simple in-memory cache

-My implementation of a Redis-like in-memory cache.
+My implementation of a Redis-like in-memory cache server.
+Client is out of scope due to time constraints, but any redis client can be used.

 ## Overview
 Basically, a subset of Redis functionality.
 API-wise.